Here is some of the Christmas shoppe decor. Does the tulle look familiar?

 Frosty on my fridge.
 These cute magnets were from my Mom.
 Hey, if you can't build a snowman outside, the next best thing is one for your refrigerator.Visions of sugarplums....

 My dinner table display.
 I have a matching vintage felt table runner place beneath a vintage frame I painted black and had a mirror inserted.
 The mirror works perfectly for candles.
 I am still waiting to unpack my candles, so for now my flocked deer, tree, and crystals must do. notice the vintage tulle (or too-lay, as some people like to say) tree.
-I want a green one!Notice the tile....it is a 12 days of Christmas tile.
+I want a green one!This sparkly trivet was purchased from Anthropologie and I always use it through January.